 b.
 Build a system with anomalies to detect these unusual transactions automatically.

 c.
 Ensure you have proper and updated checksum functionality.

 d.
 Incorporate manual checks to detect abnormal purchase patterns.

-Our security researchers here at Appknox are some of the industry’s best.
+Our security researchers here at Appknox are some of the industry’s best for mobile app security testing.
 We conduct these little hacks to ensure our clients are safe and secure.
 At the end of the day, we reported this particular free food bug to the concerned authorities and compensated them accordingly.